zrebec/nestjs-task-management-2021/README.md

 $ npm run test:cov
 ```

+## TODO

+[ ] Try move entity files into entity folder.
+All entity files in one folder

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).